bodqhrohro/miftool/README.md

 * the data themselves finally.

 Most `C##4` entries end with a `0xe803fefefeff` marker, but some end with a truncated `0xe803fefeff` one (included into the entry length).

+The entries have a SVGB format, which a decoder exists for: https://sourceforge.net/projects/svgb2svg/